 8. Elisa and Marcela

-If there’s any film that’s going to have you yelling at the screen ‘just kiss, god damn it!” it’s Lovesong.
-This beautiful coming-of-age romance explores the intensity and desire between two teenage friends confused about their sexuality.
+If there’s any film that’s going to have you yelling at the screen ‘just kiss, god damn it!‘, it’s Lovesong.
+This subtle yet beautiful romance explores the underlying desire between two lifelong friends confused about their sexuality.

 We love how well-acted and relatable this movie is, and when circumstances tear the friends apart, our hearts broke harder than I care to admit.
-Will Sarah be able to save her relationship with Mindy before she marries?
-You”ll just have to watch it to find out.
+A few years later, Sarah attempts to save her relationship with Mindy before she marries.
+But will they get their happy-ever-after?
+You will have to see for yourself.

-The sexy scenes and intense acting that follow are what saved this movie from being a complete disaster.
+The storyline involves Catherine, who suspicious of her husband’s infidelity, hires an escort to test his loyalty.
+Plot twist, Catherine ends up falling for her herself.
+And the sexy scenes and intense acting that follow are what saved this movie from being a complete disaster.

 12. My Days of Mercy